zarldev/goenums/README.md

 The above `Validation Status` can be found in the examples directory along with another file extending the behaviour of the `Status` enum and the `config.json` that was used to generate.

 ## TODO
-* Move to the use of the //go:generate format
 * Make use of stringer cmd tool for string representation
-* Remove need for JSON configuration